maryamirfan18/Autonomous-Wildlife-Monitoring-System/Test Haar Classifier on an Image/Readme.md

 # Elephant Detection using Haar Cascade Classifier

-This project demonstrates how to detect elephants in an image using a Haar cascade classifier trained specifically for elephants.
+This demonstrates how to detect elephants in an image using a Haar cascade classifier trained specifically for elephants.

 ## Requirements